megh2001/pantry-helper/README.md

 # Pantry Tracker & Recipe Bot

-A comprehensive LLM application that tracks your pantry, recommends recipes and automatically manages your shopping lists This project uses FastAPI for the backend and React for the frontend.
+A comprehensive LLM application that tracks your pantry, recommends recipes and automatically manages your shopping lists.
+This project uses FastAPI for the backend and React for the frontend.

 ## Features